Frequently Asked Questions

 As an August or a December graduate, can I participate in the graduation ceremonies in May?

-If you received your degree in August 2017 or December 2017, you are welcome to participate in Final Exercises and your school or department ceremony in May 2018.
-Please contact your school or department in advance to inform them of your intent to participate.
-Also, visit the "For Students" section of this website for important information regarding preparations for Finals Weekend 2018.
+If you receive your degree in August 2022 or December 2022, you are welcome to participate in Final Exercises and your school/department graduation ceremony in May 2023.
+Please contact your school/department in advance to inform them of your intent to participate.

 What happens if it rains during Final Exercises?